0x22fe/Unum/README.md

 And more!

 # Dependencies
-The only dependency of the project is [plibsys](https://github.com/saprykin/plibsys), which will be automatically downloaded by CMake on build.
+The project is built with CMake.
+The only other dependency of the project is [plibsys](https://github.com/saprykin/plibsys), which will be automatically downloaded by CMake on build.

 # License
 All code is under the MIT License.